 No. Issue/Topic Area Comment Commenter Staff Response

 needs to emphasize the County's

 commitment to providing housing for those

 most in need throughout the County, rather

 than relying on market rate housing to

 produce equity.

-Need for more housing Montgomery County continues to need League of Staff concurs
+12. Need for more housing Montgomery County continues to need League of Staff concurs

 more housing, especially low-income and Women Voters

 "missing middle" housing designed for low- of Montgomery

 and middle-income households. ("Missing County

 middle" includes garden apartments, plexes

 of various types, and other low-rise,

 smaller, more affordable units.)

-Need to retain existing affordable Clearly, building new housing to Phyllis Edelman Comment noted.
+13. Need to retain existing affordable Clearly, building new housing to Phyllis Edelman Comment noted.

 housing accommodate the increase in the

 number of residents with incomes less than

 \$50,000 is necessary, but retaining

 current housing at affordable levels is also

 important.
 Many of the policies and

 actions on pages 86-95 provide a blueprint

 for how the county can provide more

 affordable housing.
 I applaud the policies

 for using office parks, shopping centers

 and other underutilized properties as sites

 for building these properties and with

 working with faith-based institutions and

 nonprofits to finance this housing

-Need more affordable housing New housing IS needed in the County.
+14. Need more affordable housing New housing IS needed in the County.
 Asma M. Affordable housing is a major focus of

 MORE AFFORDABLE housing is needed even the draft Plan.
 Please refer to the

 more.
 This plan does not accommodate following policies related to

 that 2nd goal.
 As a new homeowner in the homeownership:

 County, I was dismayed by the lack of Policy 5.1.9: Expand current state and

 homeownership opportunities for our lower county programs and identify new

 income residents.
 Simply creating multi-unit tools to increase access to

 housing does not solve that problem.
 What homeownership in order to support

 No. Issue/Topic Area Comment Commenter Staff Response

-we need is access to existing affordable and improve paths to

-housing, opportunities for homeownership homeownership, especially among
+we need is access to existing affordable housing, opportunities for homeownership and improve paths to homeownership, especially among

 for multi- income levels and a greater low-income residents, people of

 accessible multi-modal transit system. color, and younger households.

+color, and younger nouscholds.

 Action 5.1.9.b: Expand support for

 county and nonprofit organizations

 like the Housing Opportunities

 Commission's Mortgage Purchase

 Program that provide education and

 financial counseling on

 homeownership, especially for low-

-and moderate-income households and households of color
+and moderate-income households

-and nouseholds of color
+and households of color

 Action 5.1.9.e: Explore establishing a

 community land trust to create

 permanent, affordable

 homeownership opportunities.

-Does the Plan eliminate all single-family Page 46.
-Urban Single-family housing is not Herb Simmens Thrive Montgomery 2050 does not
+15. Does the Plan eliminate all single-family Page 46.
+Urban Single-family housing is not Herb Simmens The draft Plan does not propose to

 housing in urban areas? even mentioned.
-Is the goal to eliminate all propose to eliminate single family
+Is the goal to eliminate all eliminate single family housing in

-single-family housing in urban parts of the housing in urban areas.
-The draft
+single-family housing in urban parts of the urban areas.
+The draft Plan seeks to

-county?
-Plan seeks to ensure that single-
+county? ensure that single-family zoning is

-family zoning is not a barrier to

-creating more diverse housing
+not a barrier to creating more diverse

-options in our single-family
+housing options in our single-family

 neighborhoods near high-capacity

 transit, where the Plan promotes

-allowing Missing Middle housing in addition to single-family housing.
+allowing Missing Middle housing in

+addition to single-family housing.

-- There are many residents (now and in the Virginia Bunke, Thrive Montgomery 2050 anticipates
+16. There are many residents (now and in the Virginia Bunke, Thrive Montgomery 2050 anticipates

 future) that will desire a bit more space and Silver Spring that single-family housing will

-having an option to choose a single-family Silver Spring continue to exist throughout the
+having an option to choose a single-family continue to exist throughout the

 home should be provided, not discouraged. county.
 What the draft Plan proposes

-nome should be provided, not discouldyed.
-L county.
-What the draft riali proposes
+Please do not discriminate against residents is to add Missing Middle housing in